Sir Mix-a-Lot: 2010s

 In 2010, Sir Mix-a-Lot announced his next album, Dun 4got About Mix.
 The lead single "Carz" was released to YouTube on 23 Nov 2010.
 By June 2011, the video had had over a million views, although no release date for the album has been set as of 2023.
 In the same year, his F.U.B.a.R.
 Remix for the song Conditions Of My Parole appeared on Puscifer's remix album All Re-Mixed Up.

 Sir Mix-a-lot performing at the 2024 Winter Classic in Seattle.

 In 2013, Sir Mix-a-Lot produced the album Dream for the urban rock band Ayron Jones and The Way.
 He opened their album release party at Neumos on November 2.
 That Christmas season, he promoted the Washington State Lottery over the Christmas season, with advertisements featuring his music appearing on Spotify.

 On June 6, 2014, Sir Mix-a-Lot collaborated and performed with the Seattle Symphony on a new composition by Gabriel Prokofiev as part of the symphony's Sonic Evolution series of new orchestral pieces inspired by Seattle's music icons.

 In 2014, rapper Nicki Minaj released the single "Anaconda", which prominently featured samples from "Baby Got Back".
 Sir Mix-a-Lot praised both the artist and the song, calling it the "new and improved version" of "Baby Got Back".

 In March 2016, Sir Mix-a-Lot collaborated with TNT and LK on the track and video, "Streets Don't Love Me".

 From 2017 to 2019, Sir Mix-a-Lot hosted a morning radio show based in Seattle on Hot 103.7 FM.

-He owns multiple residences, including one in Auburn, Washington, where he has continued to maintain a strong presence performing at small festivals across the country.
+He owns multiple residences, including one in Auburn, Washington.
+He has continued to maintain a strong presence performing at small festivals across the country.